sous-chefs/yum/CONTRIBUTING.md

 ### Github and Pull Requests

-All of Opscode's open source cookbook projects are available on [Github](http://www.github.com/opscode-cookbooks).
+All of Chef's open source cookbook projects are available on [Github](http://www.github.com/opscode-cookbooks).

 We don't require you to use Github, and we will even take patch diffs